< !--Google Tag Manager-- > Digital Media (DGM) | Utah Valley University Academic Catalog

 Prerequisite(s): Portfolio Review Acceptance and University Advanced Standing

-For bachelor's degree students and other interested persons.
-Offers independent study as directed in reading or in individual projects; offered at the discretion and approval of the department chairperson.
-May be repeated for a maximum of 6 credits toward graduation.
+Offers independent study as directed in reading or individual projects; offered at the discretion and approval of the department chairperson.
+May be repeated for a maximum of 9 credits toward graduation.